-Welcome to Ashley’s Aquatic Academy!
+Welcome to Ashley Aquatics!
 My name is Ashley and teaching swim lessons is my passion.
 At the age of 15, I accepted my first summer job.
 You can probably already guess what job I am referring to!
 It involves a bathing suit and fun in the sun… You got it!
 Lifeguarding!
 Right before my fifteenth birthday, I completed my training class, received my certifications, and applied to the city pool.

 I ended up loving it.
 I made tons of new friends, became confident in my ability to prevent all types of aquatic injuries, and got paid more than all of my friends!
 (Little known secret: A lifeguard’s starting hourly wage is usually a few dollars over minimum wage.)

 This first summer at the pool was great, but I was itching for the big bucks!
-(As a fifteen-year old, any potential promotion seems like the ‘big bucks.certification) At the time, you had to be 16 years old to take the classes required for a swim instructor certification, so I was only able to lifeguard while the second year guards taught their lessons.
+(As a fifteen-year-old, any potential promotion seems like the ‘big bucks.’)
+At the time, you had to be 16 years old to take the classes required for a swim instructor certification, so I was only able to lifeguard while the second-year guards taught their lessons.
 It looked easy enough and I knew that as an instructor I would get paid an extra two dollars an hour, so it was a no-brainer for me.

-I turned sixteen at the end of the summer and took the first instructor class available to me.
+At the end of the summer, I turned 16 and took the first instructor class available to me.
 I was hired the next summer as an instructor and I started putting together lesson plans.
-I shadowed veteran instructors for a few weeks, and then I was handed my very own swim lesson class.
+After shadowing veteran instructors for a few weeks, I was handed my very own swim lesson class.

 Not as Easy as it Looks